Ryszard Markwart: Activities in Bydgoszcz

 In 1899, the parish church in Bydgoszcz lost his priest, Father Józef Choraszewski.
 To replace him, Florian Stablewski, the serving archbishop of Gniezno, supported Markwart candidacy for the position of parson of the only catholic parish of Bromberg.

 With the tacit agreement of the German authorities, Ryszard Markwart was nominated to this place on 15 November 1899.

 As the parish priest of Bydgoszcz, he taught religion in the two existing realschules of the city: in downtown (today's High School Nr.1) and in the old town (today's High Seminary of Bydgoszcz Diocese at 18 Grodzka Street).

 Like his predecessor Józef Choraszewski, Father Markwart faced constant challenges to provide pastoral care in his vast and populous parish.
 To overcome the issue, he constantly leveraged to have another church built in his city.
 The project designed by architect Roger Sławski will be eventually carried out in autumn 1912: the Church of the Holy Trinity was consecrated on 18 May 1913 by Gniezno suffragan bishop Wilhelm Kloske.

 In 1904, the archbishop of Gniezno granted him the title of "honorary clerical counselor".

 In 1906, he founded the Nowofarny Cemetery at Artyleryjska Street, since the old cemetery (Starofarny Cemetery) had reached its full capacity.

+To improve his health, Ryszard Markwart went to the health resort of Międzyzdroje on the Baltic Sea, where he died on 16 August 1906, while swimming.